raiden-network/raiden/.github/ISSUE_TEMPLATE/bug_report.md

 expected behaviour.

 Raiden also logs debug information to the `raiden-debug.log` file.
 Please attach it to the issue as it may help us find the source of the issue faster.
+It would also help if you provide us with the database located under `~/.raiden/node_xxxxxx/netid_x/network_xxxx/`.
+If you are on the mainnet and would like to keep your data private you can encrypt them and send it to us via email.
+Read [here](https://github.com/raiden-network/raiden/blob/master/CONTRIBUTING.md#including-sensitive-data-in-your-issue-reports) to see how the process works.

 ### System Description